Indirect Procurement Strategy: Modernise to Generate Value

 - Automation of high-volume, tedious, and low-value tasks improves speed and accuracy while eliminating human error and freeing staff to apply their time and talents to more strategic tasks, such as supplier relationship management.

-- Guided buying and advanced category management ensure maverick spend and invoice fraud—two of the most egregious sources of waste, risk, and lost value in indirect expenditures—are also greatly reduced or eliminated.
+- Guided buying and advanced category management ensure maverick spend and invoice fraud—two of the most significant sources of waste, risk, and lost value in indirect expenditures—are also greatly reduced or eliminated.

 - Automatic three-way matching further speeds processing time, improving accounts payable workflows and providing greater versatility for payment and cash flow management.